SSWConsulting/SSW.Rules.Content/rules/descriptive-links/rule.md

 Figure: Good example - Descriptive links will help your website rankings and the users
 :::

+You can also use links to give people a chance to investigate further on a topic.
+In which case, give the hyperlink enough and consistent info so they know what exactly they're clicking on.

 ::: greybox
 "China is a booming market and now is the time to take advantage of this growing user base.
 If you have a successful application that you would like to bring to the Chinese market, then working with SSW can help streamline your entry into this market.
 [More on SSW Chinafy](https://www.ssw.com.au/consulting/chinafy-app)."
 :::
 ::: good
-Figure: Good example - You can also use links to give people a chance to investigate further on a topic, in which case give the hyperlink enough info so they know what they're clicking on.
-See [Do you display information consistently?](https://www.ssw.com.au/rules/do-you-display-information-consistently/) for more info.
+Figure: Good example - Give users context with a link at the end to get more information on the topic
 :::